haskell-streaming/streaming/README.md

 is of course much faster where fusion succeeds.)
 But these cases are perhaps somewhat stylized, and in my experience `criterion` is a bit cruel to anything that requires specialization and other optimization.
-I am surprised though that so far the newtype = ]wrapping makes the fusion rules more reliable.
+I am surprised though that so far the newtype wrapping makes the fusion rules more reliable.

 One objective is to optimize pipes functions with types like